lipis/fix-the-web/README.md

 ## What is this?

-If you have some [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) issues as I have, you can easily fix quite a few things and at the same time contribute to your favorite project.
+If you are [persnickety](https://www.merriam-webster.com/dictionary/persnickety) like I am, you can easily fix quite a few things and at the same time contribute to your favorite project.
 It's never too late to start contributing instead of just consuming.

 ## Contents